atlassian/react-beautiful-dnd/README.md

 - Unopinionated styling
 - No creation of additional wrapper dom nodes - flexbox and focus management friendly!
 - Plays well with existing interactive nodes such as anchors
-- State driven dragging - which allows for dragging from many input types, including programatic dragging.
+- State driven dragging - which allows for dragging from many input types

 ## Not for everyone

 There are a lot of libraries out there that allow for drag and drop interactions within React.
 Most notable of these is the amazing [`react-dnd`](https://github.com/react-dnd/react-dnd).
 It does an incredible job at providing a great set of drag and drop primitives which work especially well with the [wildly inconsistent](https://www.quirksmode.org/blog/archives/2009/09/the_html5_drag.html) html5 drag and drop feature. **`react-beautiful-dnd` is a higher level abstraction specifically built for vertical and horizontal lists**.
 Within that subset of functionality `react-beautiful-dnd` offers a powerful, natural and beautiful drag and drop experience.
 However, it does not provide the breadth of functionality offered by react-dnd.
 So this library might not be for you depending on what your use case is.

-## Still young!
+## Still young

 This library is still fairly new and so there is a relatively small feature set.
-Be patient!
-Things will be moving rather quickly!
+Be patient - things will be moving rather quickly.

 ### Currently supported feature set